shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 ## Lessons
 Some of the things I took away after watching this movie were.
-- Feeling lost is not that bad, the wandering in the desert will make you find God and discover what He says you are.
-God promised to talk to Israel by taking her to the desert.Hosea 2:14.
+- Feeling lost is not so bad; wandering in the desert will lead you to find God and discover who He says you are.
+God promised to talk to Israel by taking her to the desert.
+[Hosea 2:14](https://www.biblegateway.com/passage/?search=Hosea%202%3A14&version=NIV).
 Lowly places can actually be a good place.
 They are the means for preparing you for great work.

 - Don't try define yourself except through God's definition of yourself.
 In Jethro's words Look Through Heaven's Eyes to you or situations.